 NEH encourages, but does not require, you to submit a draft for staff review.
 This optional review is not part of the formal selection process and has no bearing on the final funding decision.
-However, previous applicants have found it useful to strengthen their applications.
+However, previous applicants have found it useful to determine if their project is eligible for funding in this program and to strengthen parts of their application.

-You must submit your draft by September 23, 2022 (for proposals submitted for the 2022 deadline), or by September 22, 2023 (for proposals submitted for the 2023 deadline), at 11:59 p.m.
+You must submit your draft by September 30, 2024 (for proposals submitted for the 2024 deadline), or by September 29, 2025 (for proposals submitted for the 2025 deadline), at 11:59 p.m.
 Eastern Time.